UVADS/jlab-hpc-containers/README.md

 -  `kernel.json`
 -  `init.sh`

-In addition, you will have `~/local/pytorch-2.9.1` where the ipykernel was installed (on the host filesystem, not the container image) which will be dynamically mounted when the Jupyter kernel for PyTorch 2.9.1 is launched.
+In addition, you will have the `ipykernel` package installed in `~/local/pytorch-2.9.1`.
+Note that it is installed (on the host filesystem, not the container image) which will be dynamically mounted when the Jupyter kernel for PyTorch 2.9.1 is launched.

 Skip to step 4.

 #### 3b.
 Option B: Manual Setup

-If `ipykernel` is not provided by the container image, we'll augment the Python environment using the following steps:
+If you don't have access to the jkrollout script, you can create the kernel manually using the following steps:

 ```bash
 mkdir -p ~/local/pytorch-2.9.1